 Why is it important to understand Hearthstone’s Pity Timer when buying packs.
 How to buy multiple Hearthstone packs with gold explained.

 Today we are going to unravel the secrets behind Hearthstone’s Pity Timer and how it affects your Legendary drop rate when opening packs.
-We are already deep into Sunken City’s expansion, and to make the most out of our voyage, we need all the legendaries we can get.
+Festival of Legends is about to start, and much like any fan out there, we want all the Legendaries we can get.
 That is why today we will explore Hearthstone’s Pity Timer system and explain you how to buy multiple packs with gold on the way.

 What is the Hearthstone Pity Timer?